dinakaranonline/blog/_posts/2020-08-30-Leading-Teams-Through-Coaching-And-Taming-Advice-Monster.md

 ### So how to lead manage and teams through Coaching?

 The Coaching process is more about listening to the issues and problems presented by the employees patiently.
 Trying to understand the problem by prodding them to add context to the problem.
 And to ask them what are the options available to address the problem.
-The whole idea is more about trying to make employees articulate the problem statement well and get as such context as possible and also trying to understand the options available to address the issue.
+The whole idea is more about trying to make employees articulate the problem statement well and get as such context as possible and also trying to understand the options available to address the issue before offering any advice.

-After doing all the above only,  it is recommended to think about any solutions or advice to the problem.
-Most of the time the solution provided by the employee may be the better ones in case we are not sure of the subject matter.
-But it does really do well for the employees because we can act as a bouncing board to the problems and solutions.
+After doing all the listening only, it is recommended to think about any solutions or advice to the problem.
+Most of the time the solutions being thought by the employee may be the better ones in case we are not sure of the subject matter.But at times employees want to bounce off the idea to others to see if there are some perspectives being missed and these coaching sessions can help to uncover any hidden challenges.
 Also asking the most basic and relevant questions can help the employees to understand and get a better view of the problem themselves.

+While listening before advising is the most common fact every body understands , hardly most of us follow it in practice.
+We tend to deceive ourselves into the fake listening where we are not actively listening completely but waiting to offer our point of view even before understanding the actual problem at hand.

 ### Basic tenents of the Coaching Process